Polariche/retrogym/README.md

 * `actions` is the list of inputs allowed throughout the experiment.

-* `observations` is the list of variables we feed into the reinforcement model. the variables can be also used to calculate the rewards and determine whether to reset the environment.
+* `observations` is the list of variables we feed into the reinforcement model.
+The values are parsed directly from RAM according to `address`; to extract the values you need you need to refer to [a RAM map](https://datacrystal.romhacking.net/wiki/Pok%C3%A9mon_Red_and_Blue/RAM_map).

 * `rewards` reads variables from `observations`, and evaluates rewards based on them.
 Currently available values for `condition` are `new`, `duplicate`, `changed`, `unchangd`, and `default`.